edmilson-dk/learn-c/day-02/README.md

 # What I learned today

-* Conditional structures IF and ELSE
+* Switch Case
-* Repeating structure WHILE and FOR
+* Repeating structure DO WHILE
-* IF ternary
-* Function MAIN
-* Compilation of program for binary executable